Khosla Ventures: Notable investments

 Khosla Ventures invests in companies in areas such as artificial intelligence, climate, sustainability, enterprise, consumer, financial technology, digital health, medical technology and diagnostics, therapeutics and frontier technology.

 Khosla Ventures invested in DoorDash in 2013 before the company went public in 2020 with a $72 billion valuation.
 The firm also invested in Instacart in 2012 as part of the seed round before going public in 2020 with $11 billion in market capital.
 Other consumer investments include Opendoor.

-The firm invested in Okta in Series B funding in 2011 before going public in 2017 and GitLab in Series A funding in 2015 before going public in 2021 with in $15 billion market capital.
+The firm invested in Okta, Inc. in Series B funding in 2011 before going public in 2017 and GitLab in Series A funding in 2015 before going public in 2021 with in $15 billion market capital.
 Other enterprise investments include Cylance, Rubrik, Nutanix, and Replit.

 Khosla Ventures invested in Block, Inc.'s Series A funding round in 2009 before the company went public in 2015.
 The firm also invested Affirm in its Series A round in 2013 before going public in 2021 with a $24 billion valuation.
 Other fintech investments include Stripe, Upstart, and Ramp.

 Khosla Ventures invested in Commonwealth Fusion's $115 million Series A funding round in 2019.
 Khosla was also an early investor in QuantumScape which went public in 2020.
 Other sustainability investments include Fortera, LanzaTech and Verdagy.

 The firm invested in Guardant Health's Series B funding round in 2014 before going public in 2018 and Alivecor in 2012.
 Other health investments include Headspace, Oscar, and Sword Health.

 Khosla Ventures was the first venture capital firm to invest in OpenAI in 2018.
 The firm also invested in Rocket Lab's Series A funding round in 2013 before going public in 2021.
 Other frontier investments include Glydways, Hermeus, Opentrons, and Varda.

+As of July 11th, 2026, the firm entered into a formal agreement to purchase ownership of the Seattle Seahawks from the Estate of Paul G. Allen, the previous ownership group.